 Neb.- The Nebraska football team started its week of

-against the Wisconsin Badgers on Monday.
+preparation for Friday’s Heroes Game matchup against Iowa Hawkeyes on Monday.
 The team practiced

 in jerseys and helmets for approximately 90 minutes, splitting time

 between the Hawks Championship Center and outside on the Ed and Joyanne Gass